 A "friend" of the cause.

 The letter's signature confused you.
 "Friend"?
 Cause??
 What cause?
 And what side were you on?
 The only thing you could think to do next was examine the contents of the Dossier where you found the following:

-Watch the video on Charles Dickens's life in order to take detailed notes.
-The video is short so you're going to want to do a little more research before you turn in your notes to the Gamemaster in your Google Drive account.
-Luckily, word is out that fellow "Conspirators" will probably be travelling on the same train from Dover on the South Eastern Railway line, so make sure you find at least 2 fellow travellers (specifically, 2 travellers who arrived in Dover from Dunkerque) on the train who can tell you more about Charles Dickens and his life.
-Once you've completed your research and turned it into the nest, you will earn a total of 10XP points.
-(If you interview 2 more travellers, making it a total of 4 interviewees, you will earn an additional 5XP, thereby making it a total of 15 points).
+Watch the video on Charles Dickens's life.
+The video is short, however, so you're going to want to do a little more research.
+Luckily, word is out that fellow "Conspirators" will probably be traveling on the same train from Dover on the South Eastern Railway line, so make sure you find at least 2 fellow travelers (specifically, 2 travelers who arrived in Dover from Dunkerque) on the train who can tell you more about Charles Dickens and his life.
+Make sure you gather at least 3-4 things you've learned from each of those interviews.
+Once you've completed your research, compose a well-written paragraph about Charles Dickens's life: you will earn a total of 10XP points.
+(If you interview 2 more travelers, making it a total of 4 interviewees, and write at least 2 paragraphs, you will earn an additional 5XP, thereby making it a total of 15 points).